 PAC contributions and expenditures are publicly disclosed on government-agency websites, including the Federal Election Commissions website (www.fec.gov).
 Additionally, information regarding contributions to the AAR Corp.
 PAC can be found at The Center for Responsive Politics website.

 AAR participates in various trade associations.
 These associations provide a variety of benefits to the Company including access to information and data on industry trends and emerging issues, and educational opportunities for our employees.
 Some of these associations utilize a portion of membership dues for non-deductible lobbying regarding issues of common concern to members.
-In 2019, AAR did not pay any dues to any trade associations where (1) dues for a single year exceeded $50,000; and (2) a portion of those dues were not deductible under Section 162(e)(1) of the Internal Revenue Code, as reported by the organization.
+AAR does not pay any dues to any trade associations where (1) dues for a single year exceed $50,000; and (2) a portion of those dues were not deductible under Section 162(e)(1) of the Internal Revenue Code, as reported by the organization.”

 AAR lawfully engages in the legislative process through lobbyists to communicate its views on legislative and regulatory matters affecting the Company’s business.
 All federal lobbying activities are regulated by the Lobbying Disclosure Act (LDA).
 Under the LDA, AAR’s lobbyists file quarterly disclosure reports with the Clerk of the House and the Secretary of the Senate regarding payments for all federal lobbying activities.
 The most recent reports along with historical reports can be found at The Center for Responsive Politics website.